Console Operator

 Overview

-Without the Console operator, you can only view data at the start (input) or end (output) of your Data Workflow.
-This limited view skips all the steps between.
+Without the Console operator, you can only view data at the beginning and end of your Data Workflow.
 Adding a Console operator after each step of the workflow lets you inspect the effects of the other operators.
-Watching your workflow is helpful when you need to troubleshoot your Data Workflows.
+Watching your Data Workflow is helpful when you need to troubleshoot.

 About the Info Window